A personal story about our origin:

 A heartfelt excuse makes a difference

 His lack of respect, his arrogant behavior, and his impatience became painfully apparent.
 When realizing how insensitive he had been when confronting his counterpart of misuse, he excused for his mistake.
-He could now see that he had not listened well enough to learn about the situation of the Zambian colleagues.
-Lack of respect prevented him from asking what was going on with the vehicles after hours.

 A handshake is enough